John Powell (film composer): Career

-Powell's first score was for the Season 4 of the TV series Stay Lucky.
+Powell's first score was for Season 4 of the TV series Stay Lucky.
 He moved to Los Angeles in 1997 and scored his first major film, Face/Off.
-It was followed by Antz in 1998, the first film produced by DreamWorks Animation, which he co-scored with fellow British composer Harry Gregson-Williams, which also marked the duo's first score for an animated film.
-Two years later, Powell collaborated with composer Hans Zimmer on the score for The Road to El Dorado.
-Later that same year, he also teamed up with Harry Gregson-Williams again to compose the score to Chicken Run and then again the following year on Shrek.
-Gregson-Williams composed all the subsequent Shrek films and the sequel to Chicken Run himself.
-In 2001 he also scored Evolution, I Am Sam, Just Visiting and Rat Race.
+It was followed by Antz in 1998, the first film produced by DreamWorks Animation.
+He and fellow British composer Harry Gregson-Williams scored it, marking the duo's first score for an animated film.
+In 2000, Powell collaborated with Zimmer on the score for The Road to El Dorado.
+Later in 2000, he teamed with Gregson-Williams again to compose the score to Chicken Run and then again on Shrek in 2001.
+Gregson-Williams composed all of the subsequent Shrek films and the sequel to Chicken Run.
+In 2001 Powell scored Evolution, I Am Sam, Just Visiting and Rat Race.

-In 2002 Powell was hired to score The Bourne Identity for director Doug Liman after Carter Burwell left the project.
-He also returned to score the series' other two films, The Bourne Supremacy and The Bourne Ultimatum, under British director Paul Greengrass.
+In 2002 Powell was hired to score The Bourne Identity for director Liman after Carter Burwell left the project.
+Powell returned to score the series' other two films, The Bourne Supremacy and The Bourne Ultimatum, under Greengrass, a British director.
 Powell collaborated with Liman again to score Mr. & Mrs. Smith (2005).
-That year he also scored Robots for Blue Sky Studios, and went on to score many of the studio's subsequent films until 2017's Ferdinand.
+In 2005 he also scored Robots for Blue Sky Studios and scored many of the studio's subsequent films until 2017's Ferdinand.

 In 2006, he scored Greengrass' United 93.
-He also composed music for his second Blue Sky film Ice Age: The Meltdown, following David Newman, who scored the first Ice Age film; as well as X-Men: The Last Stand and Happy Feet, for which he won a Film & TV Music Award for Best Score for an Animated Feature Film.
-The next year he scored The Bourne Ultimatum.
-In 2008 he reunited with Hans Zimmer and returned to DreamWorks Animation to score Kung Fu Panda, and also wrote music for Jumper, Dr. Seuss' Horton Hears a Who!, Hancock, and Bolt.
+He composed music for his second Blue Sky film Ice Age: The Meltdown, after David Newman, who scored the first Ice Age film; as well as X-Men: The Last Stand and Happy Feet, for which he won a Film & TV Music Award for Best Score for an Animated Feature Film.
+In 2007, he scored The Bourne Ultimatum.
+In 2008 he and Zimmer worked together again, scoring Kung Fu Panda for Dream Works Animation and Powell wrote music for Jumper, Dr. Seuss' Horton Hears a Who!, Hancock, and Bolt.
 In 2009 he scored the third film of Ice Age series; Dawn of the Dinosaurs.